 Dr. Maria Scouros founded the Houston Cancer Institute in 1984.
-She is Board Certified in Internal Medicine and Medical Oncology with an international reputation for practicing state-of-the-art medicine with a commitment to excellence.
+She is Board Certified in Medical Oncology with an international reputation for practicing state-of-the-art medicine with a commitment to excellence.

 Dr. Maria Scouros has brought new advances in cancer therapy to the Houston community she serves.
 Over the years, she has implemented new treatments, such as interleukin therapy, autologous bone marrow transplantation, monoclonal antibodies and anti-angiogenesis therapy in addition to making available new chemotherapy and other regimens to all of her patients.
 Her reputation for integrating a multi-modality approach to the care of her patients ensures them access to all the tools that are available to fight their cancer.

 Being multi-lingual, Dr. Scouros helps patients from around the world understand their options and treatment plans in their own language.
 Family members and caregivers are included in her care and compassion.
 She respects and answers their questions and concerns.

 No one wants cancer, but when it strikes, patients can find comfort in Dr. Scouros’ knowledge, compassion and personal care.
 At the Houston Cancer Institute, the journey to health is a partnership between physician and patient.

 Dr. George Vroulis joined the Houston Cancer Institute, PA, as Consultant Psychologist in 2009.
 His goal to is provide special programs for patients and their families who need support to deal with the stress of a cancer diagnosis.
 He also helps families deal with stress management and grief management.
 In addition he has extensive experience in providing support for patients who need to stop smoking.